vygandas/vygandas/README.md

 </p>

 <p>
 Even tho I'm managing and consulting, I still keep my skills sharp on the main stack.
-I can't imagine my life without coding.
-I always get back to coding something again. 🙂
+I can't imagine my life without coding, and I always get back to coding something again.
+I believe this, as a result, allows me to feel better my engineering teams and have exciting conversations about the latest tech. 🤖
 </p>

 <br/>